open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-win-guest.md

    > **Note:** To get access to **Intel Graphics UHD Iris Xe GFX driver ver.
 32.0.101.6733** and **SRIOV ZeroCopy Windows driver (v1797)**, apply for access in **Intel AGS**.

-   > **Note:** Remember to setup the proxy settings if operating from behind a corporate firewall.
+   Remember to setup the proxy settings if operating from behind a corporate firewall.

 #### Launch Windows Guest VM and Install Drivers